 Ridgeback (noun) – Formerly Rhodesian Ridgeback, a breed of southern African dog developed from a mix indigenous dogs such as the Africanis and sturdy working European breeds.
 The Ridgeback has short reddish fur, rising to a distinctive ridge on its back.

-rock up (verb, informal) – Arrive somewhere, often unannounced or uninvited.
+rock up (verb) – Arrive somewhere, often unannounced or uninvited.
 Example: “I was going to go out but then my china rocked up.”

 rooibos (noun) – Afrikaans for “red bush”, this popular South African tea made from the Cyclopia genistoides bush is gaining worldwide popularity for its health benefits.